-A coach will use their essential skills and expertise to teach and guide another person to improve their own skills while a consultant uses their own skills and expertise to resolve an issue.
+A coach will teach and guide his client to improve his own skills or to learn new ones, while a consultant will use his expertise to resolve a problem.

 Find vs. Provide

-A coach guides an individual to employ their skills to identify the issues while a consultant will apply their skills and knowledge to identify an issue and provide solutions.
+A coach guides his client to develop their skills and identifies issues that may exist and prevent their growth, while a consultant will apply his skills and knowledge to identify a problem and provide a solution.

 Ask Questions vs. Provide Answers

-A coach will introduce the appropriate questions to tacitly encourage you to correctly identify the solution while a consultant provides the potential solution after asking the appropriate questions.
+A coach will introduce the appropriate questions to tacitly encourage his client to correctly identify the solution while a consultant provides the potential solution after asking the appropriate questions.

 Advice vs. Advise

-A coach will advise an individual on how to utilize their skills while a consultant will offer actionable advice.
+A coach will teach his client to discover and use their skills while a consultant will offer actionable advice.